-The Association of Pulmonary and Critical Care Medicine Program Directors (APCCMPD) consists of program leaders from Critical Care Medicine (CCM), Pulmonary Medicine, and Pulmonary and Critical Care Medicine (PCCM), and represents 96% of Accreditation Council for Graduate Medical Education (ACGME) accredited fellowships in these subspecialties.
-The APCCMPD's mission is to foster excellence in training as well as to mentor future educators in pulmonary and critical care medicine.
-In addition, the APCCMPD provides a communication channel among fellowship programs and with stakeholder organizations.
+The Association of Pulmonary and Critical Care Medicine Program Directors (APCCMPD) consists of program leaders from Critical Care Medicine (CCM), Pulmonary Medicine, and Pulmonary and Critical Care Medicine (PCCM).
+It represents 98% of the Accreditation Council for Graduate Medical Education (ACGME) accredited fellowships in these subspecialties.
+The APCCMPD's mission is to foster excellence in training and mentor future pulmonary and critical care medicine educators.
+In addition, the APCCMPD provides a communication channel among fellowship programs and stakeholder organizations.

-As part of our mission, the APCCMPD takes a vested interest in all aspects of fellowship recruitment.
-In March 2022, the APCCMPD assembled an Interview Task Force to make recommendations for fellowship interviews for the 2022-2023 recruitment cycle.
-The Interview Task Force was composed of 11 volunteer APCCMPD members, representing training programs in both CCM and PCCM, with diverse geographic distribution and program size.
-Task Force members included Program Directors, an Associate Program Director, two fellows-intraining, and a Program Coordinator to ensure broad representation.
+As part of our mission, the APCCMPD has a vested interest in all aspects of fellowship recruitment.
+In March 2021 and 2022, the APCCMPD assembled an Interview Task Force to recommend fellowship interviews for the upcoming recruitment cycles.
+The Interview Task Force comprised 11 volunteer APCCMPD members representing pulmonary, CCM, and PCCM training programs, with diverse geographic distribution and program size.
+Task Force members included Program Directors, an Associate Program Director, two fellows-in-training, and a Program Coordinator to ensure broad representation.